Approved: November 1, 2022

 - The satisfactory completion of all Minimum Academic Preparation Standards (MAPS) deficiencies.

 It is possible for an undergraduate student to complete degree requirements for two or more degree programs within the College of Engineering and Applied Science, as long as all degree requirements for each program are met.
 The decision to earn more than one degree in a College baccalaureate program should be carefully weighed, since qualified students may be able to obtain a master’s degree for a similar number of credit hours.
-Meetings for the purpose of approving a certified list of graduates shall be held by representatives of degree-granting departments and programs following the close of the fall and spring semesters and the final summer term.
+Representatives of degree-granting departments and programs certify their list of graduates following the close of the fall and spring semesters and the final summer term.

 Article III.
 Undergraduate Program